couchbaselabs/couchbeans/README.md

 ## DCP doc deletion event
 - call destructors on the doc bean and all linked to it beans
 - delete the beans

+## Node affinity
+- the service should run on every node that runs index service
+- DCP events should be processed on the node to which the document belongs

+## Long-running tasks
+Applications should perform long-running tasks asynchronously.
+For example, `WebServer::setRunning(Boolean isRunning)` method that reacts to changes of `Server.running` boolean field, can start a new thread for web server's socker listener.